Unified continuous-time q-learning for mean-field game and mean-field control problems: Numerical Examples

 and

 As a consequence, both the MFE policy and the MFO policy are in the same expression of

-\begin{Remark} From the explicit MFE policy (the MFO policy) in \eqref{mean-variance-pi*} for the MFG (MFC) under the mean-variance criterion, it is straightforward to observe that the larger jump size $\Gamma$ or the larger jump intensity $\eta$ leads to the smaller variance of the randomized Gaussian policy $\pi^*$ in \eqref{mean-variance-pi*}.
-Therefore, in this particular LQ model with a larger jump risk, we may need to choose a relatively larger temperature parameter $\gamma$ to encourage the exploration for RL. \end{Remark}
+\begin{Remark} From the explicit MFE policy (the MFO policy) in \eqref{mean-variance-pi*} for the MFG (MFC) under the mean-variance criterion, it is straightforward to observe that the larger jump size $\Gamma$ or the larger jump intensity $\eta$ leads to the smaller variance of the randomized Gaussian policy $\pi^*$ in \eqref{mean-variance-pi*}. { As shown in \eqref{mean-variance-pi*}, the variance of the optimal policy is inversely related to the jump size $\Gamma$.
+This suggests that the jump component introduces additional randomness into the state dynamics, enhancing exploration in the state space.
+Consequently, a smaller policy variance suffices to achieve adequate exploration.} Therefore, in this particular LQ model with a larger jump risk, we may need to choose a relatively larger temperature parameter $\gamma$ to encourage exploration at the action level for RL. {Furthermore, as the temperature parameter $\gamma$ $\to$ $0$, the variance of both the MFE and the MFO policies vanishes.
+Intuitively, the level of exploration diminishes and policies become increasingly deterministic.
+In the limiting case $\gamma =0$, they reduce to the solutions of the classical MFG and MFC problems.} \end{Remark}

 When the model parameters $b$, $\sigma$, $\Gamma$, and $\eta$ are unknown, we can accordingly consider the exact parameterized functions $J_d^\theta$ and $q_d^\psi$ that

 where $\theta = (\theta_1, \theta_2)\trans \in \R^2$, and $\psi = (\psi_1, \ldots, \psi_5)\trans \in \R^5$.
 It follows that